 Soprano Ruth Welting

 BD: What would you do if the machine started going berserk?

-RW: Well, it did!
+Welting: Well, it did!
 I screamed for them to stop the thing, and the guy backstage said he couldn't because the control was on the same frequency as the ambulance and the fire department.
-So if there's a fire, watch out becasue that doll is going all over the place!
+So if there's a fire, watch out because that doll is going all over the place!
 That's the truth!
 That really happened!
 Another night my dress got hooked in the track and being a mechanical doll I was not supposed to move.
 It kept unraveling as the material was caught in the track.
 It's like a railroad track, and I kept trying to talk to somebody out of the side of my mouth to get them to tear it away, which they finally did.
 But a lot of mishaps have happened in that opera.

 BD: Any other good mishap stories?

-RW: We almost had one at the last performance here of Ariadne!
+Welting: We almost had one at the last performance here of Ariadne!
 I had butter-fingers or something.
 There's a part where I throw the apple in the air and I missed and it went off stage.
 Jim Hobak [who was singing Brighella] had to run offstage and catch it.
 Then I kicked my shoe off and it went off stage, too, like it was jet-propelled!
 And they lift me up on things and a lot of it's kind of shaky, so you never know what will happen.
 So far we've had a good time, though.

 BD: You enjoy singing!

-RW: Yes, it's a great joy.
+Welting: Yes, it's a great joy.
 What's inside of me, the joy, comes out.
 It's just an expression of it which is really good.
 I find if I enjoy it, then the audience enjoys it.
 Right?

+Soprano Ruth Welting